dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 In addition to class files, images, and other resources, each JAR file contains a manifest file that describes special features of the archive.

 The manifest file is called MANIFEST.MF and is located in a special META-INF sub-directory of the JAR file.
-The minimum legal manifest is quite boring—just
+The minimum legal manifest is quite boring — just

 Manifest-Version: 1.0